likebike/PyHPy/input.example/blog/Mako_Cheat_Sheet.html.md

 ${self.EXAMPLE_CODE([('module_exec_example.tmpl', ur'''
 ## The <%! ... %> block performs "module execution" of Python code.
-## It executes ONLY ONCE, near the top of the generated Python module.
+## It executes ONLY ONCE, when the generated Python module is loaded.
+## IT DOES NOT EXECUTE WHERE IT APPEARS IN THE TEMPLATE.
 ## <%! ... %> is typically used for two things:
 ##     * import of modules
 ##     * definition of variables/functions/classes